awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch_alarm_autoscaling.md

 ## Step 2: Create a Launch Configuration for an Auto Scaling Group<a name="create-as-group"></a>

 Now that you have enabled CloudWatch metrics and created an alarm based on one of those metrics, you can create a launch configuration and an Auto Scaling group for your cluster\.
-For more information and other configuration options, see the [Auto Scaling User Guide](http://docs.aws.amazon.com/autoscaling/latest/userguide/)\.
+For more information and other configuration options, see the [Amazon EC2 Auto Scaling User Guide](http://docs.aws.amazon.com/autoscaling/latest/userguide/)\.

 **To create an Auto Scaling launch configuration**